awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 1. Open the [Systems Manager console](https://console.aws.amazon.com/systems-manager/)\.

-1. Verify that you are in the same region as the impaired Amazon EC2 instance\.
+1. Verify that you are in the same Region as the impaired Amazon EC2 instance\.

 1. Open the [AWSSupport\-ExecuteEC2Rescue](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-ExecuteEC2Rescue) document\.